BATTLE OF THE BULGE, John & Evelyn Kibar, 1960 (from the Ron Doerring Collection)

 The Steven Poster collection includes the 35mm film, Another Saturday Night, a whimsical portrayal of a weekend night in 1970s Chicago.
 Also included in the collection are the title's elements.

-The John and Marilyn Sanner collection contains 16mm, 8mm and Super 8mm amateur and home movie films, with two of the Super 8mm films having a magnetic soundtrack.
+The John and Marilyn Sanner collection contains 16mm, 8mm and Super 8mm amateur and home movie films.
 John and Marilyn Sanner were members of the Metro Movie Club, a local amateur filmmaking club (1940s-1980s), during the later years of the organization (1972-1987).
 John Sanner of Deerfield, Illinois shot the majority of the films in this collection.
-He shot both amateur films and home movies.
-The home movies include footage of Deerfield High School football games and the Chicago snow blizzard of 1979.
-His amateur films include a behind the scenes look at a Metro Movie Club production and a short documentary about the arrival of a Vietnamese family to Deerfield by way of a refuge camp in Hong Kong.
-The collection also includes an 8mm amateur travelogue film shot in Havana, Cuba by W.R.
-James in the late 1940s and a Super 8 film of unknown origin that documents a teenage girl's social club circa 1977.
+He shot both amateur films and home movies, including footage of Deerfield High School football games, the Chicago snow blizzard of 1979, a behind-the-scenes look at a Metro Movie Club production and a short documentary about the arrival of a Vietnamese family to Deerfield by way of a refuge camp in Hong Kong.
+The collection also includes films made by John's brother Richard Sanner, who taught at the University of Minnesota in Minneapolis and established the audiovisual department at the University of Hawaii in 1957.
+Richard's films include home movies from the Sanner home in Iowa, as well as footage depicting the eruption of Kilauea volcano in 1960.

 The Soucie Collection is comprised of 85 reels of 8mm acetate films, an issue of the Sam Campbell Special newsletter sponsored by the Chicago and North Western Railway, and the original inventories created by the filmmaker.
 These films are amateur travel films of classic American festivals, rituals, amusement parks, parades, Civil War re-enactments, national parks, industrial shows, railroad fairs and Native American tribal ceremonies.